tnoumar/Reedy/README.md

-# Reedy is a text summarizing tool written in Python, to summarize Wikipedia pages
+# Reedy is a text summarization tool written in Python, to summarize Wikipedia pages.